johnnyshields/delayed_job/README.md

 Delayed::Job.enqueue NewsletterJob.new('lorem ipsum...', Customers.pluck(:email))
 ```

-To set a per-job max attempts that overrides the Delayed::Worker.max_attempts you can define a max_attempts method on the job
+To override `Delayed::Worker.max_attempts` per-job, you can define a `max_attempts` instance method in the job class.

 ```ruby
 NewsletterJob = Struct.new(:text, :emails) do